leangjia/blender_docs/trunk/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

-Acts like the *Clean Keyframes* operator but will also delete the channel itself if it is only left with a single keyframe containing the default property value and it's not being used by any generative f-curve modifiers or drivers.
+Acts like the *Clean Keyframes* operator but will also delete the channel itself if it is only left with a single keyframe containing the default property value and it's not being used by any generative F-curve modifiers or drivers.

 .. note::

-   The modified curve left after the *Clean* tool is run is not the same as the original, so this tool is better used before doing custom editing of f-curves and after initial keyframe insertion, to get rid of any unwanted keyframes inserted while doing mass keyframe insertion (by selecting all bones and pressing :kbd:`I` for instance).
+   The modified curve left after the *Clean* tool is run is not the same as the original, so this tool is better used before doing custom editing of F-curves and after initial keyframe insertion, to get rid of any unwanted keyframes inserted while doing mass keyframe insertion (by selecting all bones and pressing :kbd:`I` for instance).